Petz-R\'enyi Relative Entropy of Thermal States and their Displacements: Acknowledgement

 \section{Acknowledgement}

-The second author wishes to acknowledge the Army Research Office MURI award on Quantum Network Science, awarded under grant number W911NF2110325.
-The second author also thanks The Fulbright Scholar Program and United States-India Educational Foundation for providing funding to conduct part of this research through a Fulbright-Nehru Postdoctoral Fellowship (Award No. 2594/FNPDR/2020).
+The authors are grateful to the referees whose suggestions greatly improved the article.
+The second author wishes to acknowledge the Army Research Office MURI award `Theory and Engineering of Large-Scale Distributed Entanglement Quantum Network Science – QNS' awarded under grant number W911NF2110325 – ARO MURI.
+The second author also thanks the Fulbright Scholar Program and the United States-India Educational Foundation for providing funding to conduct part of this research through a Fulbright-Nehru Postdoctoral Fellowship (Award No. 2594/FNPDR/2020).